QuantumQuillVI/Pragament-Resume-generator/README.md

 # Resume PDF Generator

-This Python script generates a customizable resume in PDF format.
+The Python script (gen.py) generates a customizable resume in PDF format.
 It allows you to modify the font size, font color, and background color, and saves the output as a PDF file.
 You can also specify the output filename.

 ## Features
 - **Adjustable font size**